telerik/blazor-docs/components/treeview/checkboxes/single.md

 ## Basics

-To check a **single** node in the TreeView, set the `CheckBoxMode` parameter to `Telerik.Blazor.Components.TreeViewCheckBoxMode.Single`.
+To let the user check only a **single** node in the TreeView, set the `CheckBoxMode` parameter to `Telerik.Blazor.Components.TreeViewCheckBoxMode.Single`.

 ## Examples